GooborgStudios/lightpad/readme.md

 # Lightpad
-Software Designed, Developed, and Published by Vinyl Darkscratch, Light Apacha, Eric Busch (Origami1105), and WhoovesPON3, ©2017 [Nightwave Studios](https://www.nightwave.co), all rights reserved.
+Software Designed, Developed, and Published by [Nightwave Studios](https://www.nightwave.co) (Vinyl Darkscratch, Light Apacha, Origami1105, WhoovesPON3), ©2017 all rights reserved.
 Additional support from [LaunchpadFun](http://www.launchpadfun.com/en/).

 # This software is in early development and is not ready for use.
 Please check back later!